How to Use Color Labels in Lightroom Classic

 Color labels can also be added from the Photo menu.
 Red, yellow, green and blue labels can be added from keyboard shortcuts, but purple labels are available only on the Photo menu.

-You can accelerate the process of adding labels by turning on advance.
+You can accelerate the process of adding labels by turning on auto advance.
 This allows you to add a color label and then immediately the next image, ready for a label of its own.
 To turn on auto advance, make sure you’re working in the Library module and choose Photo > Auto Advance.
 Doing so will allow you to add the color labels one after another.

 Filter to Color Labels

-After you’ve spent the time building up your label system in Lightroom, you’ll want to take advantage of the power by filtering for those color labels.
+After you’ve spent the time building your label system in Lightroom, you’ll want to take advantage of the power by filtering for those color labels.

 To apply color label filters, start by clicking Filter, shown below the panels on the right side of Lightroom.
 After doing so, you’ll see new buttons that represent each color label.
 Clicking any of these will filter to images with that color label.
 Keep in mind that you can combine these color labels so that you can filter to red and green labeled images, for example.